| Bullslaughter Bay Mountain/Rock |

 Tide Times

 Tide times can have a significant impact on where and when one climbs.
 It is therefore extremely important to check the timetables before embarking on trip to the area.
 UK tides information for all standard and secondary ports is provided by the UK Hydrographic Office (UKHO), and displayed on the BBC's website.
-The link below provides a link to the nearest port to Bullslaughter Bay:
+The link below provides a link to the nearest monitoring station to Bullslaughter Bay:

-When to Climb and Essential GearThe most reliable conditions are in the summer, but the low altitude of the crag may make it a viable option in winter.
+The most reliable conditions are in the summer, but the low altitude of the crag may make it a viable option in winter.
 The gear needed depends entirely on the routes you plan to do.
 Easier routes will only require a moderate rack, while harder routes will require a something more comprehensive; a good compliment of friends or other camming devices will certainly help.
-A singe 50 metre rope should serve well on most easy routes, however, twin or double ropes would be a wise choice for the harder stuff.
-In addition to your usual gear, an abseil rope is essential if you plan to climb the crags less accessible areas.
+A single 50 metre rope should serve well on most easy routes, however, double ropes would be a wise choice for the harder stuff.
+In addition to your usual gear, you might want to bring along an abseil rope to speed up access to the base of the crag.

-Getting ThereWhen approaching from Carmarthen (SN 405 196) take the A40 Truck Road signposted for Saint Clears (SN 274 160).
+When approaching from Carmarthen (SN 405 196) take the A40 Truck Road signposted for Saint Clears (SN 274 160).
 At the Saint Clears roundabout, take the A477 Trunk Road towards Pembroke Dock (SM 969 036).
 Before reaching Pembroke Dock, turn left onto the A4075 (SN 019 027) to Pembroke (SM 989 012).
-In Pembroke, drive straight over the first small roundabout you reach and drive along the A4139 a few hundred metres and turn left and take the B4319 south towards Castlemartin ( SR 915 983).
+In Pembroke, drive straight over the first small roundabout you reach and drive along the A4139 a few hundred metres and turn left and take the B4319 south towards Castlemartin (SR 915 983).
 Around 500m after the Merrion Camp (SR 939 968), take a left hand turn at a crossroads (SR 931 970) and drive down an unclassified road to the Stack Rocks Car Park (SR 925 946).

-Park at the Stack Rocks Car Park and walk west along the coastal path, past Elegug Stacks, The Cauldron, and Flimstone Bay to your final destination, Bullslaughter Bay (SR 940 942).Red Tape and Access A warning sign (Photo by Nanuls)
+Park at the Stack Rocks Car Park and walk west along the coastal path, past Elegug Stacks, The Cauldron, and Flimstone Bay to your final destination, Bullslaughter Bay (SR 940 942).

-It is also available from the BMC, Pembrokeshire Coast National Park Authority and Mrs Weston’s Café in Bosherston.
-Camping and AccommodationThere’s an almost unlimited supply of accommodation within the Pembrokeshire Coast National Park so it would be inappropriate to list it all here.
+There’s an almost unlimited supply of accommodation within the Pembrokeshire Coast National Park so it would be inappropriate to list it all here.
 For budget accommodation it’s worth checking out some of the following sites:

 Youth Hostel Association in Wales